feinstaub/feinstaub.github.io/struct/struct-desktop-misc.md

 Add a hover effect to the plus/minus button so that the user can see that there is a different operation.

-Plasma [usability]: Panel unlock und lock should be at the same location
+WAIT KF5 / Plasma [usability]: Panel unlock und lock should be at the same location
 ------------------------------------------------------------------------
 2014-08-27, WAIT for KF5, not reported yet
 Current situation: